lisa-lumos/Snowflake/reference/01-sql-cmd-ref.md

 describe user ...; -- user's owner+ can see other users, or user can see themselves show users ...; -- security admin+, or needs "manage grants" global privilege

+create database role ...; -- need to be user admin+, or db owner/user, or have "create database role" privilege on the db.
+alter database role ...; -- need to be db role owner+ drop database role ...;
+show database roles in database ...; -- need to be db user grant database role ... to role ...; -- grant the db role to an account/db role.
+Need to be the owner of the source db role, or have global "manage grants" privilege. revoke database role ... from role ...;
+grant database role ... to share ...;
+revoke database role ... from share ...;

 ```